MarcDirven/cpp-lazy/README.md

 bugs.
 While this library does all the looping for you and is thoroughly tested using `catch2`.
 The `lz::random` `for`-loop equivalent is quite trivial to write yourself, but you may want to look at `lz::concat`.

-## What about `ranges::v3`?
-This library is not a replacement for `ranges::v3` but rather a (smaller) alternative.
-However, chances are that the compile time of this library is faster.
-Some may argue about which library is more readable.
-However, both libraries will have its advantages and disadvantages.
-The ranges v3 library is also standardized but does not support C++11.

 # Important note
 To guarantee the best performance, some iterators have custom `next`/`distance` implementations.
 If you use these functions, please be sure to do it as follows:
 ```cpp